grdddj/done-for-today/plan.md

 # Tomorrow

-Firmware translations - add font characters for czech and french
+Firmware translations - account for translations in tests

 Firmware translations - do the translations for Model T as well